• Skip to primary navigation

 Paprika is used in European recipes like Hungarian goulash and Spanish paella.

-It has a vibrant red color that gives dishes an appealing look.
+It has a bright red color that gives dishes an appealing look.
 It also adds a mild peppery flavor.

 Cumin and paprika have potential health benefits too.